Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade: Leakage current dependence on voltage

-The results demonstrate that controlling in-reactor annealing through measures such as splitting irradiation rounds is an effective strategy to mitigate the exponential rise in total leakage current.
-For the split rounds neither reverse annealing nor charge multiplication effects were observed.
-Moreover, minimizing excessive annealing and its resulting effects is crucial for accurately assessing the full sensor performance in the detector, as the sensors will not experience annealing times as prolonged as those observed during the irradiations at RINSC.
+These results indicate that limiting cumulative in-reactor annealing, for example by splitting high-fluence irradiation rounds, is an effective strategy to suppress the exponential high-voltage increase in leakage current.
+Minimizing excessive annealing and its resulting effects is crucial for accurately assessing the full sensor performance in the detector, as the sensors will not experience annealing times as prolonged as those observed during the irradiations at RINSC.